rainforestapp/rainforest-cli/README.md

 your available browsers with the `browsers` command.
 If left empty or omitted, your test will default to using your account's default browsers.
 - `TAGS` - Comma separated list of your desired tags for this test.
+- `FEATURE_ID` - Feature ID for the feature that this test is a part of.
+You can find your available feature IDs with the `features` command.
+- `STATE` - State of the test.
+Valid states are `enabled` and `disabled`.
 - `OTHER COMMENTS` - Any comments you'd like to save to this test.
 All lines beginning with `#` will be ignored by Rainforest unless they begin with a supported data field, such as `tags` or `start_uri`.